logos-blockchain/lssa/.github/pull_request_template.md

 *Link PRs that must be merged before this one.*

-TO COMPLETE
+TO COMPLETE IF APPLICABLE

-## 🌱 Follow-ups
+## 🔜 Future Work

-*If there’s additional work to be done later, create and link an issue here.*
+*List any work intentionally left out of this PR, whether due to scope, prioritization, or pending decisions.*

-TO COMPLETE
+TO COMPLETE IF APPLICABLE

 ## 📋 PR Completion Checklist